What happens when you are hungry?

 Unfortunately, what constitutes a healthy diet is a topic of much debate.
 Nutrition is the only field where experts can scientifically prove opposing theories, and still be right!

-Flip-flopping news headlines only add to the confusion – Eggs Are Bad – Then Good – Then Bad Again?
+Flip-flopping news headlines only add to the confusion–Eggs Are Bad–Then Good–Then Bad Again?

-Luckily, despite the confusion, there are core principles of healthy eating that all Nutritionists agree on:
+Despite this confusion, there are core principles of healthy eating that all Nutritionists agree on:

 - DRINK MORE WATER.